scikit-hep/pyhepmc/README.rst

 **pyhepmc is actively maintained**

 pyhepmc is part of the Scikit-HEP project, which aims to provide all tools needed by particle physicists to do data analysis in Python.
-There is also official collaboration with the HepMC3 project.
+It is developed in close collaboration with the HepMC3 project.

 **pyhepmc is thoroughly unit tested**